Discover the Diversity: A Guide to Portuguese Grape Varieties

 Historically, Barolo was fermented as a sweet and slightly sparkling wine, a product which bore little relation to the wines we have today.
 This was due to necessity more than desire – in the early 19th century, the cold autumn temperatures would halt the fermentation in the winery, leaving some residual sugar in the wine.
-It is quite different from the bells and whistle approach we have today in some wineries, where the temperature of fermentation is computer-controlled.
-It was well known anyway and in 1751 “Barol” (the name of that time) was such a success in London, that Thomas Jefferson – who was traveling in Europe – wrote about it in his journal.
+It is quite different from the bells-and-whistles approach we have today in some wineries, where fermentation temperature is computer-controlled.
+It was well known anyway, and in 1751, “Barol” (the name of that time) was such a success in London that Thomas Jefferson – who was traveling in Europe – wrote about it in his journal.

-Each of the Barolo’s communes enjoys a distinct terroir that ensures that the Barolo lover can enjoy a plethora of different wine styles, all produced from one (quite late ripening) grape variety!
-Monforte, Castiglione Falletto and Serralunga are said to have older Helvetian soils, leading to wines with strength and structure.
+Each of the Barolo’s communes enjoys a distinct terroir that ensures that the Barolo lover can enjoy many different wine styles, all produced from one (quite late ripening) grape variety!
+Monforte, Castiglione Falletto, and Serralunga are said to have older Helvetian soils, leading to wines with strength and structure.
 In contrast, Barolo, Novello, and La Morra’s soils are Tortonian, a mix of chalk and marl.
 Here, the wines have finesse and elegance, with a profound scent.

-Terroir and a sense of place are very much a prime concern for the growers in the Barolo.
-For most of the 20th-century, producers would tend to blend the grapes from their different vineyard sites to make high-quality Barolo.
-A small revolution led by Piedmont’s most respected winemaker Angelo Gaja occurred in the 90s, with growers bottling their wines and showing a greater interest in their’ cru.’
-Today there is a heightened awareness of the subtle differences of style and quality between individual vineyard sites and Nebbiolo’s ability to transmit them.
+Terroir and a sense of place are prime concerns for the growers in the Barolo.
+For most of the 20th century, producers would tend to blend the grapes from their different vineyard sites to make high-quality Barolo.
+A small revolution led by Piedmont’s most respected winemaker, Angelo Gaja, occurred in the 90s, with growers bottling their wines and showing a greater interest in their’ cru.’
+Today, there is a heightened awareness of the subtle differences in style and quality between individual vineyard sites and Nebbiolo’s ability to transmit them.

 In 2009, the official designation of cru was introduced.
-There are 181 crus, which are based on Renato Ratti’s detailed Barolo Map from 1965.
-Today on the Barolo labels, you can find “additional geographic mentions” (MGA), also known as subzones.
-You can still find the term “vigna” (vineyard) on the label, but only after MGA and only within one of them.
+There are 181 crus based on Renato Ratti’s detailed Barolo Map from 1965.
+Today, you can find “additional geographic mentions” (MGA), also known as subzones on the Barolo labels.
+The term ‘vigna’ (vineyard) may appear on the label following ‘MGA,’ and only when it’s part of one of these designated areas.
 Examples of this include Ceretto Barolo Bricco Rocche (MGA), Borgogno Barolo Cannubi (MGA), Vigna Cucco (vineyard), and Vigna Casa Mate (vineyard).
 If you are interested in learning more about Barolo’s terroir and its cru, check out https://www.enogea.it/en/barolo-encyclopedia/

 Whichever style you fall in love with, we guarantee that Barolo will not leave you disappointed.
-The area is stunningly beautiful, with vineyard slopes and rolling hills coupled with delightful villages dotted around the region.
+The stunningly beautiful area has vineyard slopes and rolling hills coupled with delightful villages dotted around the region.
 Quality in Barolo has never been higher.
-Simply put, there has never been a better time to drink a glass of Barolo.
+Simply put, there has never been a better time to drink a Barolo.